railcore/railcore.github.io/build_and_troubleshoot/installing_and_customizing_config.md

  The only file you will want to change at this point is the wifi.g file in /sys if you have a DuetWifi.

-## After the SD card is populated with your configuration
+## After the SD card is populated with your chosen configuration

-It is a reasonable approach to get the Duet up and running before connecting the PSU, stepper motors, thermistors and any other parts.
-The Duet can run from USB power, assuming it can supply a steady 5V.

 **WARNING: The RailCore is a DIY project.
 Build safe, build smart and BE RESPONSIBLE.**
 **When in doubt, double check things.
 USE COMMON SENSE AND USE THESE CONFIG FILES AT YOUR OWN RISK.**

+It is a reasonable approach to get the Duet up and running before connecting the PSU, stepper motors, thermistors and any other parts.
+The Duet can run from USB power (assuming it can supply a steady 5V)

 ### Important: Note about USB 5V power